NoMan2000/angular-interview-app/src/app/games/update/tasks.md

 - The second person can have a maximum score of 7.
 - When submitted, this updates the storageService.
 - On successful submission, this redirects the user to the home page.
+- Should work on either of two routes:  `/games/{gameId}` or `/games/new`
+- If an id is passed in, then the component should display the information for that game.